gh-auto/.github/CONTRIBUTING.md

 Please note that this project is governed by a [Code of Conduct](../CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-> [!IMPORTANT]
+## AI Usage Guidelines

+[!TIP]

-> This organization welcomes the use of AI tools (including GitHub Copilot and ClaudeAI) for
+> When using AI tools like GitHub Copilot or Claude, following these guidelines ensures high-quality contributions.

-> code generation and workflow development.
-While these tools enhance our productivity
-> please:
->
+- Code Review

-> - Always review AI-generated code before implementation
+  - [ ] Carefully review all AI-generated code
-> - Verify security implications of AI suggestions
-> - Test thoroughly as AI can produce incorrect or outdated code
+  - [ ] Ensure code follows project standards
+  - [ ] Verify functionality matches requirements

+- Security

+  - [ ] Scan for security vulnerabilities
+  - [ ] Remove any sensitive information
+  - [ ] Validate endpoints and auth flows

+- Testing

+  - [ ] Write comprehensive tests
+  - [ ] Cover edge cases and error states
+  - [ ] Run full test suite locally

+- Documentation

+  - [ ] Document complex AI-generated logic
+  - [ ] Update relevant project docs
-> - Follow our AI usage guidelines in the contribution docs
+  - [ ] Include AI usage context in PR

-> - Report any AI-related issues or concerns promptly
+- Quality

+  - [ ] Format to project standards
+  - [ ] Eliminate dead/redundant code
+  - [ ] Optimize for maintainability

 ## License